GregHarris90/Employee-Directory/README.md

 # Repository

-- This repository is for...
+- This repository is for a Employee Directory to view a list of random employees, search for an employee by first name and sort through the list of employee either by country or email.

 *LINK TO DEMO VIDEO*

 # Technology-Used

-- To build this project I used...
+- To build this project I used the React framework, creating the necessary components, using state to manipulate the DOM, and having an API call to get a list of random employees to generate for the web application.

 # User-Story

-- To begin the application...
+- To begin the application load up the web page, there you will presented with a list of employees.
+Then the user can search for a specific employee by inputting their first name.
+A user can also sort the employee list by either location or email as well.

 ### Main-Application